mike-quiroga/carbonldp-website/README.md

     - `nginx.conf`: Configuration file for the nginx server inside the docker image
 - `jspm_packages`: jspm dependencies (don't touch them)
 - `node_modules`: npm dependencies (don't touch them)
+- `server`: Website server's source code (it may be moved to a different project later on)
 - `src`: All source files
     - `app`: Source files for the Angular2 application
     - `assets`: Any asset (image, json, etc.).
 Before adding stylesheets think if they belong to a component, or can be added to the semantic-ui theme